 The Chief Executive Officer of Select Medical, with the approval of the Board of Directors, shall appoint a senior official of the Company to serve as the Compliance Officer.
 The Compliance Officer shall report to the Chief Executive Officer of Select Medical, with authority to address the Board of Directors, and its Audit and Compliance Committee, on any matter deemed appropriate by the Compliance Officer.
 The Compliance Officer shall be responsible to the Chief Executive Officer of Select Medical for ensuring that all Compliance Incidents reported in accordance with Section I-E of this Code are communicated appropriately to the Compliance and Audit Committee.
 The Compliance Officer shall also advise the Compliance and Audit Committee (see Section I-I below) from time to time on ways to improve the reporting of Compliance Incidents to promote timely, accurate and confidential reporting.
-The duties of the Compliance Officer shall include those identified in this Code, overseeing and monitoring all elements of the Compliance Program, making special and regular reports to management and to the Board of Directors, supporting the Audit and Compliance Committee and periodically updating and revising the Compliance Program to ensure its effectiveness and performing any other duties identified by the Compliance and Audit Committee and approved by the Chief Executive Officer of Select Medical.
-The Compliance Officer shall have access to Company documents and Company personnel as needed to carry out the duties of the position.
-In addition, and as appropriate, the Compliance Officer may appoint local compliance officers to coordinate the program in the field.
+The duties of the Compliance Officer shall and regular reports to management and to the Board of Directors, supporting the Audit and Compliance Committee and periodically updating and revising the Compliance Program to ensure its effectiveness and performing any other duties identified by the Compliance and Audit Committee and approved by the Chief Executive Officer of Select Medical.
+The Compliance Officer shall have access to Company documents and Company personnel as needed to carry out the duties of the program in the field.